gilch/hissp/docs/macro_tutorial.rst

    it's pretty much limited to just a few flavors of find-and-replace.
    On the other hand,
-   this also makes it fairly tame compared to the more powerful general-purpose preprocessors, like m4.
+   this also makes it fairly tame compared to the more powerful general-purpose preprocessors, like m4, which can get really confusing if you're not careful.

 Lissp is a *transpiler*.
-It's much more powerful than the C preprocessor, but despite this it is also less error prone, because it mostly operates on the more structured Hissp, rather than text.
+It's much more powerful than the C preprocessor, but despite that, it is also less error prone, because it mostly operates on the more structured Hissp, rather than text.

 Since Python is supposed to be such a marvelously high-level language compared to C